 Many of my patients feel lonely because they feel that they are not part of a group that they expected themselves to be a part of; the parent group!

 The group of people that follow their children to kindergarten every day, the group of people that meet at the weekends to have fun together with their children, the group of people who talk constantly about their children.

 The childless woman feels the ‘need’ to join this group of parents!

 We all have the need to feel “normal”, we feel normal if we do the same that other people, in the same age group as ourselves, are doing.
 We feel normal if we feel what other people are feeling!

 If we struggle in life we search for others that have experienced the same struggle so that this will help to make us feel “normal” and less lonely.

 If someone close to us struggles we tell them stories about ourselves, or others, that have experienced almost the same so that the one close to us will feel “normal” and less lonely.

-The need to be part of a group, the need to feel normal and the need of feeling less lonely is a big motivation through fertility treatment, a child can help us out of an abnormal situation!
+The need to be part of a group, the need to feel normal and the need of feeling less lonely is a big motivation through egg donation or embryo adoption treatment, a child can help us out of an abnormal situation!

 The patient looks at me again and says:

 I look at her and say: